 Advanced Certificate in Stress & Anxiety Management

 I believe in the importance of continuing professional development to update my practice and keep abreast of changes in the profession.
-I am a member of the Counselling Northwest Network and am currently updating my CBT skills with an online course.
+I have been a member of the Counselling Northwest Network and have updated my CBT skills with online training.
 As a former employee of a public body I have been on numerous short courses as well as personally funded training, including NLP, EFT, integrative practice, bereavement & loss, sexual abuse, inner child work, sex, gender & sexuality, domestic abuse & Reiki healing.

 As a therapeutic foster carer of young people with complex emotional and behavioural difficulties I undertake ongoing training which complements my counselling role, particularly in the area of attachment and bonding which sets the template in childhood for our core beliefs about who we are and what we can expect from ourselves and everyone else.